geogardenclub/geogardenclub.github.io/docs/develop/onboarding.md

 ## Proficiency in Dart and Flutter

 We assume that you already have basic proficiency in Dart and Flutter.
-If you are not sure of your proficiency, then we recommend that you skim through the [Dartapalooza](https://courses.ics.hawaii.edu/mobile-application-development/modules/dartapalooza/) and [Flutterpalooza](https://courses.ics.hawaii.edu/mobile-application-development/modules/flutterpalooza/) modules of Philip's mobile application development course.
+If you are not sure of your proficiency, then we recommend that you work through the [Dartapalooza](https://courses.ics.hawaii.edu/mobile-application-development/modules/dartapalooza/) and [Flutterpalooza](https://courses.ics.hawaii.edu/mobile-application-development/modules/flutterpalooza/) modules of Philip's mobile application development course.

+## Assignment of rights

+Before you can contribute code to this project, you will need to sign a document that assigns the ownership of the code you contribute to Geo Garden Club, LLC.
+Please contact Philip or Jenna for details on how to do this.